 Digitally sign JARs with jarsigner

-In review, the steps to digitally sign JAR files with jarsigner are:
+In review, the steps to digitally sign JAR files with jarsigner, assuming you have Java installed, are:

 - Create a JAR file with Java’s JAR utility

 - Create public and private keys with Java’s keytool

 - Export the server-side digital certificate with the keytool